 Warehouse Organization Best Practices

-- Elevate Your Game.
 Look up - you see the unused ceiling height?
 That’s wasted money.
 Consolidate your overall footprint and maximize your square footage by implementing automated storage and retrieval systems.
-Vertical Lift Modules (VLM) and Vertical Carousels utilize the floor to ceiling height recovering up to 85% of otherwise wasted floor space.
+Automated storage and retrieval systems are designed to utilize the floor to ceiling height recovering up to 85% of otherwise wasted floor space.

-- Get In Formation.
 Rearrange your shelving to reduce the amount of space between each shelf and store similar height products on the same shelf, creating more storage space.
-For even greater cube density, consider a VLM for maximum storage density that automatically adjusts to your changing product mix.
+For even greater cube density, consider an ASRS for maximum storage density that automatically adjusts to your changing product mix.

-- Good Clean Fun.
-Keep all work spaces clean and free of clutter to prevent damage of inventory and potential loss of product.
+Keep all workspaces clean and free of clutter to prevent damage of inventory and potential loss of product.
 This will make your customers, and your co-workers, happy.

 Warehouse Picking Accuracy Best Practices

-- Be Laser Focused.
-For an illuminating approach to picking, Pick to Light technologies can show the way.
+For an illuminating approach to picking, pick to light technologies can show the way.
 Pick to Light technologies direct pickers to the exact location of the SKU for increased accuracy.
 Light-directed technologies take the guessing out of picks or puts.
 Lights can pinpoint a location to pick from, or tell the exact SKU number and quantity to pick, eliminating picking errors and increasing accuracy to 99.9%.

 Warehouse Safety Best Practices

-- Watch Your Step(s).
 Employees reaching their Fitbit step goals during their work shift – good for them, not so good for you.
-Fit your employees with pedometers, or a much cooler techy gadget, to document their steps and walking time – then find ways to reduce that wasted time.
+Fit your employees with pedometers, or a much cooler tech-y gadget, to document their steps and walking time – then find ways to reduce that wasted time.
 No one likes an overachiever.

 Software - Warehouse Best Practices

-- Tag, You’re It.
 Integrating a label printer to bag and tag parts can increase stock and order accuracy.
 Parts can be tagged with part number, lot number, serial number, batch number – all the numbers.
-Consider bagging and tagging your parts to track the inventory throughout its lifecycle, and make customer returns easier.
+Consider bagging and tagging your parts to track the inventory throughout its life-cycle, and make customer returns easier.

-- Make It A Numbers Game.
 Create a friendly competition among workers using operator performance statistics from your material handling software.
-For example, Power Pick Global inventory management software can monitor and record the number of picks per operator , the time per pick and accuracy rates.
-Analyzing the productivity of workers using AS/RS can confirm you’re highly productive or it can show where you could make some productivity gains and improvements.
+For example, Kardex Power Pick System inventory management software can monitor and record the number of picks per operator , the time per pick and accuracy rates.
+Analyzing the productivity of workers using ASRS can confirm you’re highly productive or it can show where you could make some productivity gains and improvements.